fabienjuif/swaytreesave/README.md

 # swaytreesave

-> CLI to save and load your sway tree
+> `swaytreesave` is a command-line tool that enables users of the Sway window manager to save and restore their window layouts effortlessly.
+Whether you're switching tasks or rebooting your system, `swaytreesave` ensures your workspace remains consistent and organized.

 ## Features

-- Save and load your sway tree
+- Save and load your sway tree (layout)
 - Exec customisation
 - Timeout customisation per item
 - Retry customisation per item
-- Save and load multiple tree giving a name
+- Save and load multiple trees/layouts giving a name
 - Load specific workspace of specific tree

 ## Installation